qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 ## 2. Check current size and storage costs of bucket

 It's a good idea to periodically check how much storage you have used in your bucket.
 You can do this from a Jupyter notebook in SageMaker by using the **Boto3** library, which is the AWS SDK for Python.
 This will allow you to calculate the total size of objects within a specified bucket.
-Here’s how you can do it...
+Here's how you can do it...

 ### Step 1: Set up the S3 Client and Calculate Bucket Size